aquila62/eegl/README.md

 # eegl
-Random Number Generator using 1000 linear feedback shift registers.
+Random Number Generator using 1024 linear feedback shift registers.
+The period length of this RNG is extended by using a Bays-Durham shuffle.
+The weaknesses of an LFSR generator are overcome by using the Bays-Durham shuffle.

 Read INSTALL, TESTING, and README.eegl.